acwatson/sonar-karma-test-report-plugin/README.md

 This is the SonarQube Karma JUnit Reporting plugin.
 It was created to facilitate publishing unit test reports created using the karma-junit-reporter to SonarQube.

+## Download

+The latest release of this plugin can be downloaded from https://oss.sonatype.org/content/groups/public/com/github/acwatson/sonar-karma-test-report-plugin/1.0.0.2/sonar-karma-test-report-plugin-1.0.0.2.jar

 ## Why Was This Plugin Created?

 When using the karma-junit-reporter for a JavaScript project, you end up with a unit test report